Matt2408/Data_Science_0172/Research Project/Task_definition.md

 I started with the first iteration, described what exactly I did.
 After my iteration my group members started to work on the same document.
 They added more detail, more topics and checked for spelling/grammer.

-You can find the research plan task definition [here](/Evidence/Research%20Project/Task%20Definition.md).
+You can find the research plan [here](/Evidence/Research%20Project/Research%20plan%20(1).docx).
 The subject task definition is within this document and is only written by me.

 ### My work
 I myself started with the document to make sure that everybody knew what we needed to provide in the research plan.